 1. How should I structure my small business?

-One of the most pivotal decisions you will make when starting your enterprise is choosing your business structure.
-The entity you choose impacts taxes, liability, your control, and how to pay yourself from your business.
+One of the first decisions you’ll make when starting up is your business structure.
+The structure you choose impacts taxes, liability, control, and how to pay yourself from your business.

 Some business structures are more complicated to manage than others.
-You may have significant filing and reporting requirements, depending on how you structure your company.
+Depending on how you structure your company, you may have significant filing and reporting requirements.

 Before selecting a business entity, lay out your business goals and consider the pros and cons of each.

-2. Should I open a separate business bank account?
+2. Do I need a separate business bank account?

 Mixing personal and business funds can cause you to file taxes inaccurately, become disorganized, and overspend.
 You may accidentally use business funds to make personal purchases if you combine funds.

 Not every aspiring entrepreneur can afford to bootstrap their business.
-You may need to think about financing options if you want your small business idea to come to life.
+You may need to think about financing options if you want your small business dream to come to life.

-If you want investors to invest in your business, you likely need to offer them business equity or control in your company.
-You can seek funding from venture capitalists or angel investors for small business.
+Instead of borrowing funds, you may want to find investors to invest in your business, like venture capitalists or angel investors.
+They won’t help for free, unfortunately.
+You likely need to offer them business equity or control in your company.

-Another popular financing option is to crowdfund.
+Another popular financing option is crowdfunding.
 Crowdfunding is a financing method where you ask for investments or donations, generally from a large group of people.
-Keep in mind that you probably need to offer an incentive if you want crowdfunding to be effective.
+Keep in mind that you probably need to offer an incentive if you want crowdfunding to be effective (think about company-branded swag, early access to products, or personal shoutouts!).

-Asking friends and family for loans or investments is another popular financing option for small businesses.
-Treat funds from family and friends seriously by creating a contract and payment plan.
+You can also ask friends and family for loans or investments.
+Treat funds from family and friends seriously by creating a contract and payment plan (friends and family are worth their weight in gold, but only if you pay back borrowed funds!).

 4. What accounting terms should I be familiar with?